Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   (FCN=All-1 is reserved for SCHC).
 * RCS: Use recommended calculation algorithm in [RFC8724].
 * MAX_ACK_REQUESTS: 8
+* Retransmission timer: Set by the implementation depending on the application requirements.
+As LoRaWAN class A devices can only receive a message after an uplink the retransmission timer might expire before the SCHC ACK REQ is send by the NGW.
+In this case implementation SHALL ensure that only one SCHC ACK REQ is queued.
+If the NGW is not able to provide queue status, implementation MAY disable retransmission timer or set it to a value greater than the inactivity timer
+* Inactivity timer: The default RECOMMENDED duration of this timer is 12 hours;
+  this value is mainly driven by application requirements and MAY be changed by the application.

 As only 1 tile is used, its size can change for each downlink, and will be maximum available MTU.